 12 Hay Hill

 12 Hay Hill is based in the centre of Mayfair.
 In keeping with its location, it offers what they call ‘club-working’ – the marriage of a co-working space and a private members’ club.
 Its members are offered an exclusive office address, front of house staff, one of the best in-house restaurants and a welcoming bar.
 A roof terrace opens in the spring where the cigar concierge can tempt you with a range of cigars and matching rums, whiskies and brandies.
-Co-working is encouraged in all the spaces from the mezzanine and the bar to the roof terrace and top floor lounge.
+Meetings and laptops are allowed in all the spaces from the mezzanine and the bar to the roof terrace and top floor lounge.
 There is also a quiet study room, and dedicated desks available for the more discerning worker.
 Members are also invited to the monthly member events such as the wine club, cocktail club and cigar club as well as a smattering of talks with business influencers and leaders.
 For membership enquiries email [email protected] or call 020 7952 6000

 With a handful of locations across London including Clerkenwell and Spitalfields – and many more in the pipeline – Fora offers bright and airy workspaces with communal desk spaces, meeting rooms, phone pods and larger office spaces.
 With a dedicated wellness suite, reading room and ‘wet room’ boasting complimentary towels, toiletries, hairdryers and straighteners, the Central St and Fitzrovia locations is particularly luxe.
 From £375pm, foraspace.com